About Delayed Cord Clamping

 We recognise the importance of individual birth plans and ensure cord blood collection remains completely compatible with parents' choices during the birth of their child.

 - A number of Cell Care customers elect to delay clamping of the cord for 30 to 60 seconds prior to collection of their cord blood.

 - In the first 60 seconds after birth, up to 80% of blood volume is transferred from the placenta to the baby38.
 This means that up to 60 seconds of delayed cord clamping allows for your baby to receive the majority of cord blood at birth and still achieve sufficient cord blood for long term banking.

 - Delayed cord clamping does not affect the collection of cord tissue.
 This is something to consider when selecting your storage options.
 Over 60% of Cell Care clients elect to store both cord blood and tissue for their differing cell types and therapeutic applications.

 What should I do next?

-Please contact Cell Care on 1800 071 075 if you would like more information.
+Please contact Cell Care on 1800 071 075 to discuss further.